DoganM95/CH340C-Serial-Programmer/README.md

 - The CH340C can be powered with 3.3V as well as 5V, but its TX voltage perhaps is too high for e.g. an esp32, so powering it with 3.3V seems fine
 - The 3V pin of the CH340C needs to be connected (exclusively) to GND with a 100nF capacitor in between, else it will not work and not show up in windows device manager
 - Connecting it with wrong polarity (5V and GND) gets the chip hot quickly, but doesn't break it when cutting the power off soon (like 20 seconds)
+- The absolute minimum circuit (only) to check if a CH340C ic is functional and gets recognized in windows device manager consists of a usb port with all 4 pins (5v, d-, d+, gnd) connected to the CH340C as well as the said 100nF capacitor from its 3v pin to gnd